ldijkman/ART-ESP32-Touch-TFT-Thermostat/README.md

 ## Art with Linear BaroMeter and Humidity Comfort Scale

-No it's not a slider, You can not change the weather with it!
+No it's not a slider, Art can not change the weather!

 <img src="https://github.com/ldijkman/ART-ESP32-Touch-TFT-Thermostat/blob/main/Art_Thermostat_linear_barometer.jpg">